lheredias/comics-site/README.md

-# Comics Site
+# `Comics Site`

+``Comics Site`` is a responsive web app built on the `Django Framework` as part of the `Capstone Project from the CS50's Web Development with Python and Javascript` course.

+This README follows the guidelines laid down by the project instructions, save for the screenshots part.

-Comics Site is a web app that allows the user to read, create and follow original comics series.
+Comics-site allows the user to read, create and follow original comics series.

 ### **Distinctiveness and Complexity:**

-- Comics Site was inspired by Manga Reader sites.
+- `Comics Site` was inspired by Manga Reader sites.
 The key difference is that it is not only for reading but also **for creating comics material**.
-Only the user that created a series can upload chapters to that series and, as a consequence, the entirety of the comics content hosted in Comics Site is original (or should be, given that no one plagiarizes a chapter/series from someone or somewhere else).
+Only the user that created a series can upload chapters to that series and, as a consequence, the entirety of the comics content hosted in `Comics Site` is original (or should be, given that no one plagiarizes a chapter/series from someone or somewhere else).

 - Comis Site makes use of Python on both the back and the front end thanks to Django.
 JavaScript is also used on the front end, allowing the main page to act as a single-page web app, as well as making it possible for the profile and series detail sections to display a functional "edit" button.

-- Comics Site also deals with the storage of files uploaded through a web app on the hard drive.
+- `Comics Site` also deals with the storage of files uploaded through a web app on the hard drive.

 ### **Features:**

 - **Register, Log in, Log out:** self-explanatory.

-- **Main Page:** clicking on "Comics Site" will take the user to the main index page which is divided itself into three sections:
+- **Main Page:** clicking on `"Comics Site"` will take the user to the main index page which is divided itself into three sections:

     - **Latest Chapters:** shows the latest published chapters.
 On scroll, shows 9 more and so on (makes use of JS).